What is Rolling, its Operations, Types, & How it Works?

 The roll bending process is used to produce a cylindrical-shaped product from plates or steel metals.

-Roll forming process or roll bending or plate rolling operation is perfect for producing parts with long lengths or in large quantities.
+Roll forming process, roll bending or plate rolling operation is perfect for producing parts with long lengths or in large quantities.
 It is a continuous bending process performed by placing a long strip of metal through a consecutive set of rolls which only aid the incremental part of the bend.

 Flat Rolling